TapResearch/unity-integration-demo/README.md

 # TapResearch Unity Integration demo app

-This simple app demonstrates how to integrate the TapResearch SDK in your app.
+This simple app demonstrates how to integrate the [TapResearch Unity SDK](https://www.tapresearch.com/docs/unity-integration-guide) in your app.

 * Clone the repo